ChrisJiro/CSC-212-Final-CSC-392-Build-Badge/212-docsite/datastructure.md

-# Data Structure
+# Data Structures and Abstractions Utilized

+With our primary goals being database speed efficiency, we found it best to make implementations of Bloom Filter, Trie, and Radix Sort.
+The following will best explain why we chose each data structure.

+## Bloom Filter

+For our project, we implemented Bloom Filter.
+We eventually chose Bloom Filters due to their memory efficiency.
+Bloom Filters, while not exactly hash tables, use hash functions to represent set membership, which we found useful for checking duplicate orders by order ID in their warehouse database.
+A unique property of Bloom Filters is that elements cannot be removed, aligning with our need for a running list of orders that can’t be deleted once placed.

+## Trie

+The final choice of data structure for our project was a Trie.
+This decision was driven by our desire for efficiency and speed in our database.
+The Trie structure, with its ability to reuse characters added into the tree, reduces the number of nodes, making it particularly efficient for large datasets.

+## Radix Sort

+For our project, we implemented Radix Sort, a non-comparative sorting algorithm that excels with large datasets.
+It organizes data based on the digit place in the number, specifically the largest number’s digit count.

+## Driver Code

-The program implements a driver class that is in charge of reading from the file passed in at runtime and calling the other data structure classes.
-It holds a dynamic array (vector) of order objects.
-Each order object holds the name of the buyer, the order ID, and the size of their order.
+The program employs a driver class responsible for reading from the file supplied at runtime and invoking the other data structure classes.
+It maintains a vector composed of order objects.
+Each of these order objects contains the buyer’s name, the order ID, and the quantity of their order.

-This driver code is what makes necessary calls to each method as needed.
-The needed methods are as follows...